QuantEcon/lecture-source-jl/rst_files/testing.rst

 Beyond the success or failure of our test suite, we also want to know how much of our code the tests cover

-The tool we use to do this is called `CodeCov <http://codecov.io>`_
+The tool we use to do this is called `Codecov <http://codecov.io>`_

 Setup
 ---------

-You'll find that CodeCov is automatically enabled for public repos with Travis
+You'll find that Codecov is automatically enabled for public repos with Travis

 For private ones, you'll need to first get an access token

-Add private scope in the CodeCov website, just like we did for Travis
+Add private scope in the Codecov website, just like we did for Travis

 Navigate to the repo settings page (i.e., ``https://codecov.io/gh/quanteconuser/ExamplePackage.jl/settings`` for our repo) and copy the token